Babytai Kamble: Writing

 Babytai kept her writings secret from her family for nearly twenty years.
-Maxine Berntsen, a feminist scholar conducting her research in Phaltan, became interested in her writings and was instrumental in encouraging Babytai to publish her writings.
-Her autobiography Jina Amucha, considered one of the most important accounts in Indian literature on caste, poverty, violence, and triple discrimination faced by Dalit women, was born out of these writings.
+Maxine Berntsen, a feminist scholar conducting her research in Phaltan, became interested in her writings and encouraged Babytai to publish her writings.
+Her autobiography Jina Amucha was born out of these writings.

 Jina Amucha

 Jina Amucha is an autobiography written in Marathi.
-It was first published as a book in 1986 by Sugawa Prakashan, although parts of the work were first published serially between 1982 and 1984 in the Marathi women's magazine Stree.

-Jina Amucha is recognized as a seminal work in Dalit literature and the first autobiography by a Dalit woman in Marathi, possibly the first in any Indian language.
+It was first published as a book in 1986 by Sugawa Prakashan, with parts of the work published previously in the Marathi women's magazine Stree between 1982 and 1984.
+Considered as the first autobiography by a Dalit woman in Marathi, possibly the first in any Indian language, Jina Amucha is recognized as a seminal work in Dalit literature, with one of the most important accounts in Indian literature on caste, poverty, violence, and triple discrimination faced by Dalit women.
 The book provides a detailed account of the lives of Mahars in Maharashtra, offering insight into the community's experiences with extreme poverty, caste discrimination, social customs, and superstitions.
 It is noted for providing a Dalit feminist perspective, analysing patriarchal norms within the Mahar community alongside oppression by upper castes.
 Kamble viewed her work as a testimony of her entire community.

 One of the major portions of the book articulates caste and gender discrimination and multilayered violence suffered by Dalit women at the hands of the upper caste and Dalit men.
 Kamble writes from an dalit woman's perspective, not deterring from naming patriarchy in the dalit community nor sparing the internalized patriarchy by Dalit women.
 This honesty and reflexivity has been largely missing in upper caste women's writings.
 Kamble also underscores how upper caste Hindu women and men treated dalits with contempt, disgust, and hate.

 The book was translated into English by Maya Pandit as The Prisons We Broke.
 The first English edition was published in 2008 by Orient Longman (later Orient Blackswan), and a second edition, including Kamble's prefaces from the Marathi editions, followed in 2018.
 The book has also been translated into other languages, including Hindi (as Jeevan Hamara), Tamil (as Suthanthira Kaatru), and French.